amphp/http-client/README.md

 dependencies packaged with many modern frameworks.

-With **Artax** you'll need to validate your own inputs ... *ahem* ... `filter_var` ... *ahem* ... and implement your own models with `PDO` or a third-party ORM.
+With **Artax** you'll need to validate your own inputs ... *ahem* ... `filter_var` ... *ahem* ... and implement your own models (likely with `PDO` or a third-party ORM library).
 A simple view interface is included to standardize templating.
-The built-in view templating class uses PHP because, as the standard line says, *PHP is a templating language*.
+The built-in view templating class uses PHP because, as they say, *PHP is a templating language*.
 Its use, however, is not a requisite.

 As a result, if you don't have much experience developing PHP applications, this